 An unadjusted trial balance is a list of all the general ledger balances without making any adjustment entries.
-It is used as a beginner for making adjustment entries and analyzing the financial statements.
-It helps to confirm that all debits are equal to credits and also to identify errors if any.
-All the adjustments related to accruals are made to get adjusted trial balance.
+It serves as a foundation for adjusting entries and analyzing financial statements.
+It helps to confirm that all debits are equal to credits and identify any errors.
+All the accrual adjustments are made to get an adjusted trial balance.

 Format of Trial Balance

-There are three columns in unadjusted trial balance- the first one is account names, the second is debit and the third one is credit.
-The accounts are listed generally in order of balance sheet and profit and loss account, i.e. assets and liabilities come before income and expenses.
-Assets and expenses are posted on the debit side and likewise liabilities and incomes on the credit side.
+The unadjusted trial balance consists of three columns: the first column includes account names, the second column represents debits, and the third column represents credits.
+The accounts are generally listed following the balance sheet order, with assets and liabilities before income and expenses.
+Assets and expenses are recorded on the debit side, while liabilities and incomes are recorded on the credit side.

 Steps to Prepare an Unadjusted Trial Balance

-- Balances from all the leger accounts are taken and the format of the trial balance is to be prepared.
+- Balances from all the ledger accounts are taken, and the trial balance format is to be prepared.

 - Enlist the accounts and write the balances in respective debit and credit columns.

-- Calculate the total balance of debit and credit side
+- Calculate the total balance of the debit and credit side

 - If the total of both sides is the same, the trial balance is mathematically correct.
-In case the same is not tallied, look for errors and reasons and correct the same.
+If the same is not tallied, look for errors and reasons and correct the same.

 Example of Unadjusted Trial Balance

-Example of Unadjusted Trial Balance are as follows:
+Examples of Unadjusted Trial Balances are as follows:

 Uses of Trial Balance

-Trail balance has numerous uses depending on the requirements of the end-user.
-Few of them are illustrated below:
+Trail balance has numerous uses depending on the requirements of the end user.
+A few of them are as below: